 Artificial intelligence, despite what many Hollywood movies would have you believe, is just a program or machine’s ability to learn and think for itself.
 And though this might sound scary to sceptics, its purpose is none other than supporting and enhancing human activities – making it an incredibly handy feature to integrate into your smartphone app.

 The likes of Netflix, Gmail and Amazon are already using artificial intelligence in their app features.
 Though not always completely obvious – once you realise it’s there you can’t help but notice it.
 If your Amazon app has ever suggested you make a purchase, or your Netflix has ever told you to watch a certain show (and you’ve loved it) then AI has helped you along the way in allowing you to get the most out of your smartphone app.

 Some of the main themes circulating CES 2019 include: What’s Next for AI?
 And AI’s Economic Impact, demonstrating a serious spike in the technology, and positioning it as a trend to keep an eye on this year.

 Not all apps use AI, however, and some use it sparingly.
 With the benefits endless and the trend growing, we predict that Artificial Intelligence will see a huge increase come to the end of the year.

 Brands will make more use of augmented reality

-Augmented reality, or virtual reality is a technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view.
-In layman’s terms, it makes things appear that aren’t actually there.
-Often, it’s used for gaming but can be used for other softwares too.
+Augmented reality or virtual reality is a technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view.
+In layman’s terms, it makes things appear that aren’t there.
+Often, it’s used for gaming but can be used for other software too.

 For example, though not an AR-centric software, Google translate uses an element of it in its interactive app.
 Amongst many other nifty features, you can also wave your camera over a snippet of foreign text and on your screen will appear the same text, but translated to your requested language.